A Bonner County Jail inmate who died last month suffered from an enlarged heart, an autopsy ruled.

 Toxicology reports showed no drugs in Coble’s system, according to the Sheriff’s Office.

 Coble, who was from Spokane but lived in Blanchard, was in jail on a charge of eluding police, according to court records.

-Coble was also awaiting trial on a domestic violence charge and had a federal warrant in Eastern Washington for violating his probation on a 1990 weapons conviction.
+Coble was also awaiting trial on a domestic violence charge and had a federal warrant in Eastern Washington for violating his probation on a weapons conviction in 1990.

-That conviction earned him a 15-year prison sentence as an “armed career criminal” because of seven past felony convictions, included armed robberies of grocery stores, according to previously published reports.
+That conviction earned him a 15-year prison sentence because of seven past felony convictions, included armed robberies of grocery stores, according to a story you can read here.

 He unsuccessfully appealed that sentence to the 9th US Circuit Court of Appeals and was released in 2005.
 Read the court ruling here.